realestate-com-au/stackup/README.md

       -p defaults.json \
       -p overrides.json

-Or, you may also specify one or more override parameter on the command-line, via `-o` along with `-p`:
+Or, you can specify one or more override parameters on the command-line, using `-o` with `-p`:

     $ stackup myapp-test up -t template.json \
       -p defaults.json \